Batman (Terry McGinnis): Terry McGinnis' Batsuit

-The suit has several defensive capabilities.
-A device on the belt can electrically charge the suit to repel close attackers, added after Terry's encounters with the shapeshifting supervillain Inque; this same feature can be limited to just the hands, turning the defensive technology into an offensive one if necessary.
-The suit (and the Batmobile) also possesses a cloaking device that can render Terry invisible to the naked eye - although it cannot, however, filter ultraviolet light.
-Pads on hands and feet can be magnetically charged, allowing the user to cling to metal surfaces even when upside-down, similar to a bat.

-The suit's offensive capabilities are also significant.
-It carries a large number of dispensable Batarangs which, when inactive, are compact enough to be invisible to the naked eye.
-These Batarangs come with a range of auxiliary functions, such as producing electric shocks or explosions.
-The Batarangs are usually thrown by hand, but can be fired from wrist-mounted launchers.
-However, there is a limit to the amount of Batarangs the Batsuit can dispense; Batman has run out on at least one occasion.
-The utility belt is integrated into the suit and carries tracers, flash and smoke pellets, extinguisher capsules, flexicuffs and a detachable buzz saw on the buckle.
-Retractable claws on the fingers can be used to cut through objects and grip solid surfaces and the forearms are equipped with grappling hooks that can act as bolas.

-Finally, the Batsuit possesses a number of other devices to aid in detective work.
-The right index finger possesses a retractable decoding device for electronic locks, the palms possess polygraph sensors, and the fingers can analyze most substances they are dipped into.
-Other, less-used devices, such as frequency scanners, also make appearances.
+The Batsuit worn by Terry is the last incarnation created by Bruce before his retirement.
+It possesses retractable glider wings under the arms and jet thrusters in the boot heels, a built-in rebreather, and a two-way audio-visual link with the Batcomputer, allowing Terry to keep in contact with Bruce for superior tactical planning.
+Additionally, the suit includes active camouflage and has various built-in gadgets.

 Prototype Batsuit

 In the later comics, when Terry's suit was heavily damaged Bruce gave him a spare prototype Batsuit to join the Justice League on a mission.
 The most notable feature was a cape, and while the suit gave him identical physical abilities, its sensors and communication capabilities were less advanced.

 Lord Batman's Synthetic Kryptonite Batsuit

 While on a mission into the parallel universe where the Justice Lords reside, Terry found an alternate version of his Batsuit (hidden in the compartment where Bruce kept the prototype suit) built by Lord Batman before his death to counter Lord Superman's powers and abilities, the extra enhancements included force fields, holographic projections, and it featured synthetic kryptonite as a weapon.
 After defeating Lord Superman, he and Dick Grayson started upgrading his own suit with the enhancements.
 The upgrades include a new pair of wings on Terry's Batsuit to help him gain better capability in flight, but Bruce rejects the new wings.